spinnaker/halyard/docs/commands.md

 created by Spinnaker; as opposed to attempting to configure applications for resources already present in Kubernetes.
  * `--provider-version`: Some providers support multiple versions/release tracks.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
  * `--read-permissions`: A user must have at least one of these roles in order to view this account's cloud resources.
- * `--remove-custom-resource`: (V2 Only) List of Kubernetes Custom Resources to be cached by clouddriver and available for use in patch and delete pipeline stages.
+ * `--remove-custom-resource`: Remove this Kubernetes custom resource by name from the list of custom resources to manage.
  * `--remove-docker-registry`: Remove this docker registry from the list of docker registries to use as a source of images.
  * `--remove-kind`: Remove this kind to the list of kinds to manage.
  * `--remove-namespace`: Remove this namespace to the list of namespaces to manage.